A bespoke training course that measurably increased facilitation skills.

 Our client’s big question

-How can we have better meetings?
+How can we run better meetings?

 The brief